 The Hamburger in the Gourmet World

 The most expensive hamburger in the world costs 2000 dollars.
-The burger is that of chef Diego Buik and consists of lobster marinated in an infusion of gin, caviar, foie gras, truffle, Waygu meat, and Black Angus, Remeker cheese, Iberian ham and seasoned with Madagascar vanilla, soy, saffron, and Jamaica Blue Mountain coffee.
+The burger is that of chef Diego Buik and consists of lobster marinated in an infusion of gin, caviar, foie gras, truffle, Waygu meat, Black Angus, Remeker cheese, Iberian ham, and seasoned with Madagascar vanilla, soy, saffron, and Jamaica Blue Mountain coffee.
 The bread is also covered with a 24-carat gold leaf.

 In Italy, the most expensive burger costs 90 euros and you can eat it at the “BIF hamburgeria”, in the historic center of Catania.
 The “One million burger” is covered with 24-carat gold leaves.
-It is filled with Piedmontese Fassona fillet tartar, smoked local lettuce, Sicilian datterino, toasted Piedmontese hazelnuts, Monviso blue gorgonzola cheese, red Tropea onion, organic homemade mayonnaise as well as black truffle.
+It is filled with Piedmontese Fassona fillet tartar, smoked local lettuce, Sicilian datterino, toasted Piedmontese hazelnuts, Monviso blue gorgonzola cheese, red Tropea onion, organic homemade mayonnaise as well as a black truffle.

 Recipe for the Hamburger Day

 Use always the best quality minced beef.
-Personally I prefer the hamburger to be 100% beef.
+Personally, I prefer the hamburger to be 100% beef.
 However, many people would rather mix it with 20% of pork mince.